Proton radius puzzle: 2010 experiment

 In 2010, Pohl et al. published the results of an experiment relying on muonic hydrogen as opposed to normal hydrogen.
 Conceptually, this is similar to the spectroscopy method.
 However, the much higher mass of a muon causes it to orbit 207 times closer than an electron to the hydrogen nucleus, where it is consequently much more sensitive to the size of the proton.
 The resulting radius was recorded as 0.842±(1) fm, 5 standard deviations (5σ) smaller than the prior measurements.
 The newly measured radius is 4% smaller than the prior measurements, which were believed to be accurate within 1%.
 (The new measurement's uncertainty limit of only 0.1% makes a negligible contribution to the discrepancy.)

 A follow-up experiment by Pohl et al. in August 2016 used a deuterium atom to create muonic deuterium and measured the deuteron radius.
 This experiment allowed the measurements to be 2.7 times more accurate, but also found a discrepancy of 7.5 standard deviations smaller than the expected value.

 Proposed resolutions

-The anomaly remains unresolved and is an active area of research.
-There is as yet no conclusive reason to doubt the validity of the old data.
-The immediate concern is for other groups to reproduce the anomaly.
+New physics

-The uncertain nature of the experimental evidence has not stopped theorists from attempting to explain the conflicting results.
-Among the postulated explanations are the three-body force, interactions between gravity and the weak force, or a flavour-dependent interaction, higher dimension gravity, a new boson, and the quasi-free hypothesis.
+The uncertain nature of the experimental evidence did not stop theorists from attempting to explain the conflicting results.
+Among the postulated explanations were a three-body force, interactions between gravity and the weak force, or a flavour-dependent interaction, higher dimension gravity, a new boson, and the quasi-free hypothesis.